-- Cafes /restaurants should remain closed no on-site food consumption. - For the avoidance of doubt, no takeaway food sold on site should be consumed on site. - Food departments; food hall; farm shops should operate under same hygiene and safe distancing protocols as rest of store. - Products to be sold should be restricted to plants; seeds; bulbs; composts /growing media; pots/ planters; garden hardware (tools; propagation equipment; fertilisers; pest control; irrigation etc.) and those products directly associated with the support thereof; pet foods and accessories; food products/cookware. - For the avoidance of doubt no giftware/homeware; clothing; garden furniture; large BBQs to be sold on site - We would encourage online sales only/home delivery. - These restrictions are designed to prevent 'browsing' and unnecessary contact with staff and other customers. - These restrictions would be lifted as and when other retail restrictions are relaxed, or as social distancing protocols are fully enforceable. - > It is strongly advised not to promote special deals or other aggressive marketing policies that lead to a surge in customer numbers. - Store space should be restricted to these areas (as above) with customer access to other areas prohibited. - This requires the physical separation of stores and possible remerchandising of areas to maximise aisle widths and social distancing.
+- It is essential that all businesses carry out a full risk assessment of their entire premises before any reopening takes place.
+(A generic risk assessment is available from the HTA website to assist). - > Cafes /restaurants should remain closed no onsite food consumption. - For the avoidance of doubt, no takeaway food sold on site to be consumed inside. - Food departments; food hall; farm shops to operate under same hygiene and distancing protocols as rest of store. - Play areas must remain closed and preferably locked or cordoned off. - > Products to be sold to focus on plants; seeds; bulbs; composts /growing media; pots/ planters; garden hardware (tools; propagation equipment; fertilisers; pest control; irrigation etc.) and those products directly associated with the support thereof; pet foods and accessories; bird care; food products/cookware/giftware. - > Other product areas that require more significant interaction with customers such as furniture and clothing will need separate procedures to ensure safety of staff and customers.
+Online sales of furniture in particular are encouraged. - We encourage operators to carry out separate risk assessments for each area of the store and in particular how customers, space and merchandising will be managed. - It is strongly advised not to promote special deals or other aggressive marketing policies that lead to a surge in customer numbers.

-- The use of shop fixtures to achieve this would be encouraged or taped off areas robust enough to discourage customer wanderings - Aisles should be as wide as possible and free from stock that would impede free flow. - Fire escapes should be clearly kept open even if behind taped off areas. - Our strong recommendation is that customer numbers be controlled to 1 per 1000 square feet. - Operators should use their discretion as to what is the safe number of customers to allow in a garden centre taking into account overall space, aisle widths and number of checkouts. - Square feet is defined as gross square footage of available retail sales area - outdoor and indoor. - This calculation will need to be done in advance by all those proposing to operate - Customers in store should be limited to this number on a one in one out basis. - Our advice would be to have a staff member controlling this at the entrance door but to avoid unnecessary queuing our strong recommendation would be to control the number of cars coming into the car park. - > Entrance and exit from the premises should be separate a minimum separation of 2m between doors. - If the infrastructure at your store doesn't suit this, then we recommend that you create another entrance alongside or directly through your plant area, or Goods Inwards area. - Maintaining a one-way flow is a desirable outcome where possible.
-If store layout allows, use signage (and/ or marshals) to achieve this.
+- Operators should use their discretion as to what is the safe number of customers to allow in a garden centre taking into account overall space, aisle widths and number of checkouts. - Our recommendation is that customer numbers be controlled to 1 per 1000 square feet. - Square feet is defined as gross square footage of available retail sales area - outdoor and indoor. - This calculation will need to be done in advance by all those proposing to operate. - Customers in store should be limited to this number on a one in one out basis. - Advice would be to have a staff member controlling this at the entrance door but to avoid unnecessary queuing our strong recommendation would be to control the number of cars coming into the car park. - > Entrance and exit from the premises to be separate minimum separation 2m between doors. - If the infrastructure at your store doesn't suit, then you should look at creating another entrance alongside or direct through your plant area. - Maintaining a one-wayflow is a desirable outcome where possible.